hxj5/scCNASimulator/README.rst

-scCNVSimulator
+scCNASimulator
 ==============

-scCNVSimulator: CNV Simulation in droplet-based scRNA-seq data
+scCNASimulator: CNA Simulation in droplet-based scRNA-seq data
 --------------------------------------------------------------

-The tool is a python package designed for CNV simulation in droplet-based scRNA-seq data.
+The tool is a python package designed for CNA simulation in droplet-based scRNA-seq data.
-It mainly takes a indexed BAM file and clone-specific CNV profile as input, and output a new indexed BAM file containing the desired CNV alignments.
+It mainly takes a indexed BAM file and clone-specific CNA profile as input, and output a new indexed BAM file containing the desired CNA alignments.

 The tool has three modules: ``pileup``, ``simu``, and ``pipeline``.

 * The ``pileup`` module pileups allele-specific UMIs in each single cell.
-* The ``simu`` module simulates CNVs by forking or discarding UMIs (both the allele-specific and ambiguous UMIs) based on the given a clone-specific CNV profile, and output a new indexed BAM file.
+* The ``simu`` module simulates CNAs by forking or discarding UMIs (both the allele-specific and ambiguous UMIs) based on the given a clone-specific CNA profile, and output a new indexed BAM file.
 * The ``pipeline`` module is a wrapper that runs sequentially both ``pileup`` and ``simu`` modules.